Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Negotiation is a skill.
 You need a skilled lawyer if you want to negotiate a favorable plea agreement.
 Since it is best to negotiate from a position of strength, your lawyer will take measures to expose weaknesses in the prosecution’s case, to find evidence that assists the defense, and to make the prosecutor realize that he or she will be in for a fight if the case proceeds to trial.
 An aggressive defense almost always precedes a beneficial plea bargain.

 If you want to obtain the best plea agreement that can be made in your case, you need have a respected federal criminal defense attorney negotiating on your behalf.
-Call Hamilton Grant to discuss your case with an experienced lawyer.
+Call Texas Criminal Defense Group to discuss your case with an experienced lawyer.